lel4866/CompareONEToIB.cs/README.md

 **--symbol** specifies the index whose options will be checked. spx, rut, and ndx are currently supported.

+**--onefile** specifies the full path to the ONE file to be processed.

+**--ibfile**  specifies the full path to the IB file to be processed.

 **--onedir** specifies the full path to where your ONE files are saved.

 **--ibdir**  specifies the full path to where your IB files are saved.

+**obviously, you cannot specify both a file and a directory

 There are two optional command line arguments: